fmp453/rectable/README.md

 ```

 ## Contact
-The email in the paper is availabe until the end of March, 2025 due to author's graduation.
+The email in the paper is not availabe due to author's graduation.
 Please contact us via Twitter (X).
-Twitter account can be found [my profile page](https://github.com/fmp453).
+The account can be found at [my profile page](https://github.com/fmp453).